jhracho/Football-RESTful-API-and-Front-End/README.md

 Port Number: 51087

 ## OO API
-The API is used to manage the database of football scores.\
+The API is used to manage the database of football scores.
+The data is stored in a .csv file.\
-Test API script - test_api.py\
-Test Web Server script - test_ws.py

 ## Testing
 run server.py in one terminal on student04